fnnelson/solo-project_kickoff-hub/README.md

   npm install
 ```
 - add database called "kickoff_hub" (or rename DB in pool.js)
-- database.sql has tables and starting data for use of app
+- database.sql has tables and starting data for use of app.
+Game dates can be updated to be more relevant and to show all app features, I usually choose half in the past, half in the future.
+Alternatively (as you will see below), games can be added by an administrator.

 ## Screenshots